tanem/react-svg/README.md

 ## Credits

-- [PrototypeAlex](https://github.com/PrototypeAlex) for authoring the original versions.
-- The [Atomic](https://github.com/atomic-app) crew for allowing me to take ownership of the repo.
+Thanks to the author(s) of [the original SVGInjector](https://github.com/iconic/SVGInjector), without which none of this would have been possible :clap:

 ## License